-TCS, Infosys, HCL Tech shares: Brokerage target hints at 30% upside on Tata Group IT stock; targets for others - BusinessToday
+TCS, Infosys, HCL Tech: Brokerage target hints at 30% upside on Tata Group IT stock; targets for others - BusinessToday

-The broader domestic benchmark indices, the BSE Sensex and NSE Nifty, faced heavy selling pressure in Friday’s trade amid uncertainty surrounding the US-Iran conflict, which rattled investor sentiment.
+The broader domestic benchmark indices, the BSE Sensex and NSE Nifty, faced heavy selling pressure in Friday’s trade, declining over 1.5% each amid uncertainty surrounding the US-Iran conflict, which rattled investor sentiment.

 Despite the broader market gloom, IT heavyweights such as Infosys Ltd, Tata Consultancy Services Ltd (TCS), and HCL Technologies Ltd gained some ground in early trade.
-TCS, HCL Tech, and Infosys were among the only gainers, representing three of the only four stocks in the 30-pack index trading in the green and rising up to 1.5% at last check.
+TCS, HCL Tech, and Infosys were among the only gainers, representing three of the only five stocks in the 30-pack index trading in the green and rising up to 1.7% at last check.

 However, in a latest sector note, domestic brokerage ICICI Direct believes the worst might be priced in, noting that "staggered investments (over the next couple of months) in the selected IT stocks will yield strong returns over the next 18-24 months."

-Leading the pack is TCS, with the stock currently trading around Rs 2,409.85, ICICI Direct has a 'Buy' rating and a target price of Rs 3,140 on the IT giant, an upside of over 30% from current levels.
+Leading the pack is TCS, with the stock currently trading around Rs 2,418, ICICI Direct has a 'Buy' rating and a target price of Rs 3,140 on the IT giant, an upside of nearly 30% from current levels.
 Alongside Tata Group IT firm, TCS, the brokerage has named LTIMindtree Ltd and Persistent Systems Ltd as its top picks, with a ‘Buy’ call on both and target price of Rs 5,200 and Rs 5,750

 For Infosys and HCL Tech, ICICI Direct has maintained a 'Hold' rating, assigning target prices of Rs 1,400 and Rs 1,500, respectively.
 ICICI Direct has a ‘Buy’ rating on Tech Mahindra Ltd with a target price of Rs 1,650.